-- to establish a clear and transparent fund-specific strategy which will identify how employers' pension liabilities are best met going forward; - to support the regulatory requirement to maintain as nearly constant employer contribution rates as possible; and - to take a prudent longer-term view of funding those liabilities.
+- to establish a clear and transparent fund-specific strategy which will identify how employers' pension liabilities are best met going forward; - to support the desirability of maintaining as nearly constant employer contribution rates as possible; and - to take a prudent longer-term view of funding those liabilities.

 The intention is for this strategy to be both cohesive and comprehensive for the Fund as a whole, recognising that there will be conflicting objectives that need to be balanced and reconciled.
-Whilst the position of individual employers must be reflected in the statement, it must remain a single strategy for the Administering Authority to implement and maintain.
+Whilst the position of individual employers must be reflected in the statement, it must remain a single strategy for the Administering Authority to implement and maintain with its focus at all times on those actions which are in the best long-term interests of the Fund.